Indonesian slang: Yogyakarta slang

-Malang
+Malang slang

 A ribbon which reads Otos tahes, which means healthy soto in Walikan Malang language.

 Malang slang is inverted alphabetical word (mostly from Javanese and little bit from Indonesian).
 Commonly known in Javanese as Boso Walikan Malang (Reversed: Osob Kiwalan Ngalam.
 Meaning: Malang's Reversed language).
 The slang started appearing sometime in 1949 when the people at Malang's Gerilya Rakyat Kota (GRK, meaning City People's Guerilla) needed a form of communication method that is unknown to the occupying Dutch intelligence (Both to the Dutchman, and the recruited natives) while maintaining typical daily conversation.
 Thus, the idea to reverse Javanese and Indonesian words was born.
 The goal of the creation of the language is to maintain plan secrecy, prevent leakage of information, and to confuse the enemy.
 At First, the language was only known amongst the guerillas.
 Further adding the language's purpose as an identifier whether that person is a friend or foe.
 But after the Dutch retreated from the city, the language remained and becoming more widespread amongst the people of Malang and its surroundings.

 In the present days, the technique of reversing words has become more popular nationwide and played a role in creating modern Indonesian slang.
 Words such as Ngab (From: Abang meaning 'Older Brother'), Sabi (From: Bisa meaning 'Be able to..' or 'Can') or Kuy (From: Yuk meaning 'Let's go') owes credit to Malang's Walikan Language.

 Sentence structure of Walikan Malang language is similar to those of Javanese and Indonesian language.
 Albeit reversing some of its vocabularies.
 However, not all Javanese and Indonesian words or phrases can be directly reversed into Walikan Malang Language.